Travel group picks Greenwood for meeting - Mississippi Business Journal

 “Greenwood allows visitors from around the world to have a first-class experience infused with Mississippi’s uniquely rich Delta heritage,” said Mississippi Development Authority Executive Director Glenn McCullough Jr.

-Travel South board members will meet at the Alluvian Hotel and dine at the Viking Cooking School and local restaurants.
+Travel South board members will have their meeting at the Alluvian Hotel and dine at the Viking Cooking School and local restaurants.

 They also will visit Cleveland’s Grammy Museum Mississippi, the B.B.
 King Museum in Indianola and stop at Mississippi Blues Trail Markers along the way.